Crunch-io/ta-da/content/dev/features/new-way-to-explore-data.md

 ## Try it out today

-This feature is currently in [early access.](https://help.crunch.io/hc/en-us/articles/360040465331-How-to-enable-early-access) For full details of this new feature, see the [help center](https://help.crunch.io/hc/en-us/articles/43511673039117-Browsing-Data-in-Explore-Mode).
+For full details of this new feature, see the [help center](https://help.crunch.io/hc/en-us/articles/43511673039117-Browsing-Data-in-Explore-Mode).

 ## Your feedback matters